The Really Surprising Thing About Fully Vaccinated People Who Get COVID-19

 Kyle Marian Viterbo had made it a point to get regularly tested for the coronavirus, even after getting vaccinated.
 That’s how, a little more than a month after her first Moderna jab, she discovered she had COVID-19.
 She traced it back to an uncomfortably crowded outdoor comedy show she’d attended the week before testing positive.

-Vitrerbo, a science communicator, understood this was possible given that the Moderna vaccine is 94 percent effective around two weeks after the second shot and is around 80 percent after the first shot, though experts have cautioned that it’s not clear how long protection from the first shot lasts.
+Viterbo, a science communicator, understood this was possible given that the Moderna vaccine is 94 percent effective around two weeks after the second shot and is around 80 percent after the first shot, though experts have cautioned that it’s not clear how long protection from the first shot lasts.
 Still, she said, it was “hard to think what all those percentages mean for everyday life, especially for the consequences beyond my own body.
-It felt like a gut-punch.”
-Fearing for the elderly relatives she lived with, she checked into a New York City Covid isolation hotel, where she rode out her asymptomatic infection and shared her experience on TikTok.
+It felt like a gut punch.”
+Fearing for the elderly relatives she lived with, she checked into a New York City COVID isolation hotel, where she rode out her asymptomatic infection and shared her experience on TikTok.

 “If it were 95 percent protection, you would expect 5 percent of the [75] million people who’ve been vaccinated not to be protected,” said Barry Bloom, a professor of public health and an immunologist at the Harvard T.H.
 Chan School of Public Health on a press call on Friday.
+(This is a little bit of a simplification—epidemiologists like to point out that 95 percent efficacy technically means that after you’re fully vaccinated, you’re 95 percent less likely to be infected compared to an unvaccinated person.)
 The same logic applies to the Moderna vaccine, which is 94 percent effective, and the Johnson & Johnson vaccine, which was 72 percent effective in a U.S. trial.
 In fact, the number of breakthrough COVID cases was “less than I expect,” said Bloom.
 “Far less.”
 Of the 75 million vaccinated people in the U.S., the 5,800 breakthrough cases represent just 0.0075 percent.

 When you take these percentages into account, it’s easier to see that the proportion of breakthrough cases is very low, according to Syra Madad, an infectious disease epidemiologist and senior director of the special pathogens program at New York City Health and Hospitals.